SORMaker/Advanced-Algebra/docs/Chapter6/Intersection and Sum of Subspaces.md

 So $k\alpha \in V_1 \cap V_2$.

-There are calculation laws about the intersection of subspaces.
+There are some calculation laws about the intersection of subspaces.

 - $V_1 \cap V_2 = V_2 \cap V_1$
 - $(V_1 \cap V_2) \cap V_3 = V_1 \cap (V_2 \cap V_3)$
 - $V_1 \cap V_2 \cap \cdots \cap V_s = \bigcap^s_{i=1}V_i$

+> Since we now know the intersection of subspaces.
+Next, let's consider the sum of subspaces.

 ## Def.8